-How to grow miniature narcissi
+How to grow miniature daffodils

-When to grow miniature narcissi
+When to plant miniature daffodils

 Anne grows her daffodils in both pots and raised beds.
 “If you want to plant in the garden, containers and raised beds are best, as slugs and miniatures don’t mix,” she says.
-The pots she uses are clay, plunged in damp sand in well-ventilated glasshouse, and allowed to become completely dry from May to September when she repots.
+The pots she uses are clay, plunged in damp sand in well-ventilated greenhouse, and allowed to become completely dry from May to September when she repots.